1925 Giro d'Italia: Participants

-Of the 126 riders that began the Giro d'Italia on 16 May, 39 of them made it to the finish in Milan on 7 June.
+Of the 126 riders who began the Giro d'Italia on 16 May, 39 of them made it to the finish in Milan on 7 June.
 As in the previous Giro, riders entered the race individually, not as part of a team.
 Most of the disagreements between the professional teams and the Giro organisation were resolved, so most teams agreed to send riders.
-There were six professional teams that had one ore more riders competing in the race: Aliprandi-Pirelli, Jenis, Legnano-Pirelli, Olympia-Pirelli, Peugeot-Pirelli, and Wolsit-Pirelli.
+There were six professional teams that had one or more riders competing in the race: Aliprandi-Pirelli, Jenis, Legnano-Pirelli, Olympia-Pirelli, Peugeot-Pirelli, and Wolsit-Pirelli.

 The peloton was completely composed of Italians, a trend which continued until the 1950s because of Italy's fascist policies and political climate.
 The field featured two former Giro d'Italia champions in the 1919 Giro d'Italia winner Costante Girardengo and returning champion Giovanni Brunero.
-Other notable Italian riders that started the race included Gaetano Belloni, Giovanni Rossignoli, and Pietro Bestetti.
+Other notable Italian riders who started the race included Gaetano Belloni, Giovanni Rossignoli, and Pietro Bestetti.
 This was the first Giro d'Italia that Alfredo Binda competed in.
 The winner of 1924, Giuseppe Enrici, did not start this race, as he had moved to the French Armor-Dunlop team, and targeted the 1925 Tour de France.